A new Gold Star Families Memorial Monument, honoring the families of servicemen and women killed while serving in the military, is a reality.

 Gold Star Family members and relatives are those who have sacrificed a Loved One for our Freedom.

-The Gold Star Family Memorial was created by Medal of Honor Recipient Hershel “Woody" Williams to remember those families who have made the ultimate sacrifice.
+The Gold Star Family Memorial was created by Medal of Honor Recipient Hershel “Woody" Williams to remember those families who sacrificed one of their own in the name of freedom.
 To learn more about the memorial, please visit our Gold Star Families Memorial Monument web page.

 "Dying for freedom isn't the worst thing that can happen.
 Being forgotten is."
 Georgie Carter-Krell (Mother of Posthumous Medal of Honor Recipient Pfc.
 Bruce W. Carter, USMCD - Florida)